kevgo/observable-process/README.md

 })
 ```

-The exit code is available at the process object:
+The exit code is available on the process object:

 ```js
 observable.exitCode